-The Texas Heartbeat Act [Senate Bill 8 (SB 8) and House Bill 1515 (HB 1515)] was introduced on March 11, 2021, was signed into law on May 19, 2021, and went into effect on September 1, 2021, after the US Supreme Court allowed the Texas Law to stand.
+The Texas Heartbeat Act [Senate Bill 8 (SB 8) and House Bill 1515 (HB 1515)] was introduced on March 11, 2021, was signed into law by Governor Greg Abbott on May 19, 2021, and went into effect on September 1, 2021.
+The US Supreme Court allowed the Texas Law to stand.
 The life of an embryo with a heartbeat detected by ultrasound, usually about 6 weeks of life, will be preserved by law!

 Individuals who have abortions are often under grave social pressure, but abortion is not the answer.
 Patients who have had an abortion should be treated with compassion and mercy.
 The sense of loss and guilt in those who have had an abortion is often overwhelming, with many physical and psychological manifestations.
 In fact, some of our best pro-life spokesmen are those who have been involved with abortion.